shiyangm/shiyangm.github.io/index.md

 ### JOURNAL REVIEW

-_Genome Biology_, _Journal of Applied Statistics_, _Biostatistics & Epidemiology_, _Clinical Trials: Journal of the Society for Clinical Trials_
+_Journal of Applied Statistics_, _Biostatistics & Epidemiology_, _Clinical Trials: Journal of the Society for Clinical Trials_

 ### LEADERSHIP EXPERIENCE